rrusk/DancePracticeMusicPlayer/README.md

 `--check-library` reports the things that make a dance quietly smaller or absent rather than failing loudly, so none of them is noticeable at a practice:

-- a dance folder whose name differs only in **case** from what the practice types use — this works on Windows and finds nothing on Linux
+- **two folders differing only in case**, where the player can read only one of them and the music in the other is invisible (possible on Linux only)
 - a dance a practice type uses with **no folder at all**
 - files with **no readable duration**, which the player skips
 - folders with **too few songs** for the practice types that use them, where the